 Point Hacks earn a maximum of $180 per applicant for this card.
 More about this →

-The Platinum Edge is a staple card for serious points collectors from day to day spend, and offers 3x bonus Membership Rewards points at Supermarkets and 2x on Fuel with a standard annual fee of $195 – so we are glad to see no imminent changes to points earn and redemption on the card.
+The Platinum Edge is a solid card for serious points collectors for earning points from their day to day spend – it offers 3x bonus Membership Rewards points at Supermarkets and 2x on Fuel.
+The standard annual fee is $195.

 Why Platinum Edge?